Want to help the 6.5 million Syrian Refugees? Check out UNICEF’s donation page today.

-On the other hand, many of the Syrian rebels themselves, are linked with Al Qaeda and ISIS (Islamic State of Iraq and Syria), groups also known for creating “disturbances” in the Middle East and abroad.
+On the other hand, many of the Syrian rebels themselves are linked to Al Qaeda and ISIS (the Islamic State of Iraq and Syria).
+Conversely, these government opposition groups are also known for creating “disturbances” in the Middle East and abroad.

-Making the situation more complex, many European nations have already reached a boiling point domestically, in regards to immigration issues.
-Countries like France, Britain and Greece, have large influx’s of immigrants from recent decades and many Europeans now feel as though their heritage is being washed away.
+To make this situation more complex, many European nations have already reached a boiling point in terms of immigration issues.
+Countries like France, Britain and Greece, have already accepted large influx’s of immigrants and many Europeans now feel as though their heritage is being washed away.

 Les questions de l’immigration et de l’Islam sont clairement posées.
 Elles doivent être posées calmement en associant tout le monde.

 — Nicolas Sarkozy (@NicolasSarkozy) January 12, 2015

 The issue of immigration itself, is very polarizing abroad, particularly in countries like France.
 This is especially true in nations with a great deal of heritage and historical identity.

 So, will an influx of immigrants from other nations, one day wash out European culture altogether?
 Many who disagree, may view this philosophy as ultra nationalist and neo-conservative…..
 These are also very scary ideals, in an ever changing world.

 Yet, this crisis in and of itself, simply cannot be ignored.

 Today, 6.5 million Syrian refugees are struggling for their lives.
 These poor individuals, fleeing both an oppressive regime and terrorist groups, are struggling for the barest of human necessities today.

 From my perspective, it seems that the Assad Regime, as well as the guerrilla insurgents, have several long standing disagreements over cultural issues.
 These disagreements spill over into conflict with western ideals, such as religion, language, woman’s rights and an increasingly western world.